mitch-parker/rascore/README.md

 ## Summary

-rascore is a package for conformationally classifying RAS structures (KRAS, NRAS, and HRAS) by the conformations of their catalytic switch 1 (SW1) and switch 2 (SW2) loops.
-In addition, rascore can be used to build an updatable database of all available RAS structures from the Protein Data Bank with their SW1 and SW2 loops conformationally classified and their molecular contents annotated (e.g., mutation status, nucleotide state, bound proteins, small molecule inhibitors).
+rascore is a package for analyzing RAS structures (KRAS, NRAS, and HRAS) by the conformations of their catalytic switch 1 (SW1) and switch 2 (SW2) loops.
+In addition, rascore can be used to build and query an updatable database of all available RAS structures from the Protein Data Bank with their SW1 and SW2 loops conformationally classified and their molecular contents annotated (e.g., mutation status, nucleotide state, bound proteins, small molecule inhibitors).

 Details of our RAS conformational classification and approach are provided on BioArxiv in the manuscript: "An expanded classification of active, inactive and druggable RAS conformations."
 We hope that researchers will use rascore to gain novel insights into RAS biology and drug discovery.

 ## Installation

-The following package versions are required:

-- Bio==1.3.3
-- CairoSVG==2.5.2
-- lxml==4.6.3
-- matplotlib==3.3.4
-- matplotlib_venn==0.11.6
-- numpy==1.20.1
-- pandas==1.2.4
-- pyfiglet==0.8.post1
-- rdkit==2009.Q1-1
-- requests==2.25.1
-- scikit_learn==1.0.2
-- scipy==1.6.2
-- seaborn==0.11.1
-- statannot==0.2.3
-- statsmodels==0.12.2
-- tqdm==4.59.0
+- pip install rascore

-Quickstart commands with an installation of Anaconda (https://www.anaconda.com/products/individual):
+Quickstart environment setup with an installation of Anaconda (https://www.anaconda.com/products/individual):

 - conda create -n rascore_env
+- conda activate rascore_env
-- conda install -c conda-forge -c schrodinger pymol-bundle
+- conda install -n rascore_env -c conda-forge -c schrodinger pymol-bundle
 - conda install -c conda-forge rdkit
 - conda install -c conda-forge cairosvg
 - conda install -c conda-forge tqdm